russtanevich/market/README.md

 9.      remove_item(item) and remove_items(*items).
 Allow optional count argument to define how many items are going to be added.

 10.     calculate overall goods price currently available (without discount)

 11.     calculate overall goods price currently available (with discount)

 12. Shops must allow adding goods of their supported types only – Grocery stores accept goods of Food type only, Hardware stores can add Tools only.
 TypeError must be raised for incompatible items.

 13. Shops allow having same goods of different prices, mind that.

+Again, there are some additional requirements, let me remind.

+1. Create additional class of Drugstore, which can operate with items like all Drugs, Food and Cosmetics.

+2. Let food stores check if the goods are not expired, when trying to add them.

+3. Drugstores cannot have more than 3 food positions and raises ValueError when try to set more.

+4. Every discount in drugstore halves itself when being set.